jdb/jdb.github.com/concurrent.rst

   should developers re-invent the wheel in userland?

 - the reactor maintains a list of Twisted :class:`Protocol` instances.
-In Twisted, a :class:`Protocol` serves many purpose, and in particular it holds a reference to the socket supervised by epoll and a method :meth:`dataReceived`.
+In Twisted, a :class:`Protocol` serves many purposes, and in particular it holds a reference to a socket supervised by epoll and a method :meth:`dataReceived`.
 When *epoll* returns and presents an array of events for each socket, the reactor dutifully runs the :meth:`dataReceived` method of the :obj:`protocol` associated to the